 During the production of the Tudor Black Bay 79220 watches, they were available with two different bracelet options.
 Either you could purchase them on a vintage aged leather strap with a foldable Tudor buckle and safety clasp.
 Depending on which model you chose, the leather strap comes in different colors.
 The red was offered in a brown strap, the blue was offered with a blue strap, and the black was offered on a black strap.

 Additionally, all of the watches came with a complimentary Tudor strap.
 For the new generation Black Bay, you no longer get an additional Tudor fabric strap, and this is something that people have complained about and called Tudor ”cheap”.

 Unlike the new generation of Black Bays, the 79220s watches were not available to buy only on a fabric strap – since, after all, they all came with a complimentary one.

 In 2013, the Tudor Heritage Black Bay won the “Revival Prize” at GPHG (Grand Prix d’Horlogerie de Genève) which is further proof of the watch models’ great success.

 The Tudor Heritage Black Bay 79220 has played a crucial role in the Tudor brand’s relaunch.

-At its launch, the Tudor Black Bay was an instant success, built on Tudor’s heritage and roots, and featuring some of the most iconic and love traits in Tudor’s vintage diver’s watches.
+At its launch, the Tudor Black Bay was an instant success, built on Tudor’s heritage and roots, and featuring some of the most iconic and loved traits in Tudor’s vintage diver’s watches.

-The Black Bay is a distinctively vintage-inspired dive watch, and this has contributed to their great success, inspired by the 1950s and 1960s divers from Tudor as well as its bigger brother Rolex.
+The Black Bay is a distinctively vintage-inspired dive watch, and this has contributed to its great success, inspired by the 1950s and 1960s divers from Tudor as well as its bigger brother Rolex.